johnnelson-401-advanced-javascript/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
+# Author
+* John Nelson
 # Table of Contents
 # Reverse an Array

-Code-Challenge to make a function that reverses the order of an array.
+* Code-Challenge to make a function that reverses the order of an array.

 ## Challenge
  Take an array as an argument.
 Without utilizing any of the built-in methods available, return an array with elements in reversed order.